purplecon/2024.purplecon.nz/_scripts/talkdata.md

 ## It’s easier to Pirate with an Atlas…sian

 Have you ever wondered exactly how people pirate software?
 What are the tools and techniques they used?
 At Atlassian, every new penetration tester writes a crack for Jira during their first couple of weeks.
 Why?
 Because those same tools and techniques used to pirate software are critical skills needed to perform effective security tests & research.
 In this talk, I’m going to teach some of those techniques to you too!
-We’ll dive into Jira DC together with a hacker mindset, reverse engineering the logic behind its license check and exploring how we can modify and debug it.
+We’ll dive into pirating software together, exploring how we can modify and debug code.

 ### Giuliana